Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Introduction

 This manuscript is organized as follows.
 In Section \ref{subsection:MLEDescription}, we introduce the maximum likelihood estimator for the matrix of connections probabilities $\bTheta^*$ from partial observation of the adjacency matrix $\bA$.
 Then, Theorem \ref{thm_matrix_oracle} in Section \ref{subsection:Results} provides a non-asymptotic oracle bound on the risk of this estimator.
 As a consequence, we show that our estimator is minimax optimal in a number of scenarii and derive the corresponding bound for estimating $\bTheta^*$ in the case of full observation of the adjacency matrix $\bA$.
 Our estimation method requires bounds on the entries of $\bTheta^*$.
 In Section \ref{subsection:unknowngamma}, we first propose a method to choose these bounds under fairly general assumptions and, in Section \ref{subsection:graphon}, we specify it to the case of sparse graphon model \eqref{sparse_graphon}.
 We show that the resulting adaptative estimator is minimax optimal up to a log factor.
-Finally, in Section \ref{subsection:MLEGraphon}, Theorem \ref{thm:MySupGraphon}, we provide the choice for the number of communities that achieves the best trade off between the variability of our estimate and the fit of the oracle model.
+In Section \ref{subsection:MLEGraphon}, Theorem \ref{thm:MySupGraphon}, we provide the choice for the number of communities that achieves the best trade off between the variability of our estimate and the fit of the oracle model.
+Finally, in Section \ref{Section:Variational}, we show that the maximum likelihood estimator can be consistently approximated using a tractable variational estimator.